mitthu/hadoop-nimble/README.md

 Logs are inside `/opt/hadoop-nimble/logs`.
 After starting the daemons, look at the logs for potential problems.

-To quickly wipe the existing installtion and start over again, see Troublesooting -- "Reset installation".
+To quickly wipe the existing installtion and start over again, see [Troublesooting → Reset installation](#reset-installation).

 ### Verify